hughperkins/cltorch/README.md

 * [lua 5.1](http://www.lua.org/versions.html) libraries - used for runtime Kernel templating
 * [clBLAS](https://github.com/clMathLibraries/clBLAS) - provides GPU-based matrix operations, such as multiplication
 * [EasyCL](https://github.com/hughperkins/EasyCL) - provides an abstraction layer over the low-level OpenCL API
-* [clew](https://github.com/martijnberger/clew) - similar to glew, means that this module can be loaded without any OpenCL library/runtime being present
+* [clew](https://github.com/martijnberger/clew) - similar to glew, means that cltorch can be loaded without any OpenCL library/runtime being present

 At runtime, if you want to call any of the cltorch methods, you will also need:
 * OpenCL-compatible GPU